 - ii) Sports Medicine Clinic and G.F.
-Strong are eligible for medical travel if criteria of accessing a specialist or service not available locally is met; - iii) The allowance for lodging in facilities such as Heather House shall be \$1,500.00; - iv) The Medical Travel Plan includes reconstructive jaw surgery;

-- v) Expenses for ground transportation is to a maximum of \$120.00 per trip and allowable options includes a rental car or personal vehicle mileage at fifty nine (\$0.59) cents per/km.
-Parking fees at the Terrace airport will be reimbursed at a maximum of \$35. - (e) Vision Care Plan Provide for same coverage and conditions as the Pacific Blue Cross Vision Plan. - Eyeglass and contact lens coverage of up to \$600.00 per family member every two years; - ii) Eye examination coverage up to \$110.00 per family member every two years; - iii) Laser eye surgery, up to one thousand six hundred dollars (1,600) per eligible person in a six (6) year period may be applied towards the cost of laser eye surgery.
+Strong are eligible for medical travel if criteria of accessing a specialist or service not available locally is met; - iii) The allowance for lodging in facilities such as Heather House shall be \$2,000.00; - iv) The Medical Travel Plan includes reconstructive jaw surgery; - v) Expenses for ground transportation is to a maximum of \$120.00 per trip and allowable options includes a rental car or personal vehicle mileage at fifty nine (\$0.59) cents per/km.
+Parking fees at the Terrace airport will be reimbursed at a maximum of \$50.00. - (e) Vision Care Plan Provide for same coverage and conditions as the Pacific Blue Cross Vision Plan. - i) Eyeglass and contact lens coverage of up to \$600.00 per family member every two years.
+Effective January 1, 2026 the coverage will increase to \$650.00 per family member every two years; - ii) Eye examination coverage up to \$140.00 per family member every two years; - iii) Laser eye surgery, up to two thousand five hundred (\$2,500) per eligible person in a six (6) year period may be applied towards the cost of laser eye surgery.
 Any eligible person choosing laser eye surgery cannot make a claim under the vision care plan for a six (6) calendar year period. - (f) The District shall introduce and maintain a Prescription Drug Card, as long as it is within its ability to do so, for all eligible employees. - (g) Birth Control provide for oral contraceptives benefits of up to \$400.00 per year and non-oral contraceptives benefits of up to \$400.00 per year. - (h) Wigs and hairpieces required as a result of medical treatment, injury, alopecia, to a maximum of \$1000.